 Once a landlord has a residential investment property they have certain responsibilities to their tenant as well as certain legal obligations as a landlord.
 In recent years the government has introduced a number of additional bits of legislation aimed at further control of the private letting sector.

-These regulations mean that what a landlord can do is restricted which potentially reduces their financial returns.
+These buy-to-let regulations mean that what a landlord can do is restricted which potentially reduces their financial returns.
 Some of the legislation such as HMO licensing and the Energy Performance Certificate (EPC) have a cost of compliance.
 The risk to a landlord is that the government introduces even more restrictive regulations which will add further to a landlord’s costs or reduce their investment returns.

 Tax rates are not static.
 The government has absolute powers to alter them.
 Therefore a landlord that makes a residential investment based on assumptions of a certain tax regime could find that their investment returns are severely impacted on as a result of changes to the tax system.
 An example of this is the government’s intention to replace Taper Relief with a flat rate of Capital Gains Tax.
 Many landlords particularly higher rate tax payers have been hit by the removal of mortgage interest tax relief against loans secured on buy-to-let property.

 My personal long-term projections for the investment variables are based on my experience as a landlord and the research conducted for the Landlords Bible.